The First-Time Homebuyer Tax Credit

 Repaying the First-Time Homebuyer Credit

 The homebuyer credit is repaid as an additional tax on your federal tax return if you bought your home and qualified in 2008.
-This works out to annual repayments of $500 per year if you received the maximum $7,500 credit.
+It works out to annual repayments of $500 per year if you received the maximum $7,500 credit.
 Think of it like an interest-free 15-year loan.

 When You Must Repay in Full

 The credit must be repaid in full, in one lump sum equal to the balance, if you sell your home that was purchased in 2008 at any time within the 15-year repayment period.
-This involves preparing and filing Form 5405 which will calculate how much you owe.
+It involves preparing and filing Form 5405 which will calculate how much you owe.
 The Internal Revenue Service provides instructions for completing the form on its website.